mdrasmus/tot/README.md

 examples/script1.py
 ```

-To log the command, we simply prepend `tot`.
+To log the command, we simply prepend `tot log`.

 ```sh
 bin/tot log examples/script1.py
 ```

+Note: If `/vagrant/bin` is in your path, you can omit the `bin/` path in your commands.

-The program will run as before, however two log files will be created:
+The program will run as before, however now two log files will be created:
 - `tot.log`: A JSON-formatted log of the major syscalls that `script1.py` made.
 - `tot-fs.log`: A JSON-formatted log of the file input and output that `script1.py` performed.

 These are the default file paths.
 They can be explicitly specified with `--log` and `--log-fs`.

 To make searching these log files more efficient, we can import them into a sqlite database.
-Currently in this prototype, this is not done automatically, but could be implemented if desired:

 ```sh
 bin/tot import tot.log tot-fs.log
 ```

+Currently in this prototype, the import is not done automatically while logging.
+However,
+it would be resonable for a real tool to implement automatic import.

 On the first run, this will create a sqlite database `tot.db`.
 Similarly, a different file path
 can be specified with `--db`.

-We can now query and display the log commands and their syscalls and IO using
+We can now display the logged commands, including their syscalls and IO using:

 ```sh
 bin/tot show